How Credit Affects Mortgage Rates

 You may be wondering if there are certain loan types where credit scores matter less.
 While conventional and jumbo loans put a substantial focus on credit scores, you may find that there’s more leniency with government backed loan programs such as FHA, VA and USDA loans, particularly with regard to minimum credit score requirements.
 The minimum credit score for AmeriSave’s conventional home loans is 620, while FHA , VA , and USDA loans require a minimum credit score of 600.

 Keep in mind, however, that at some lenders, qualifying with a lower minimum credit score may result in other loan fees, such as an upfront fees and mortgage insurance premiums.
 And if you’ve paid points to your lender (simply meaning you’ve paid more money upfront to ultimately pay less over time) to obtain a lower interest rate, you may end up paying higher closing costs.
+Check out our guide to understanding mortgage points to learn if you could benefit from points.

 What if I have a low credit score?